picked-a-username/counting-quine/README.md

 # oneliner-quine

-One-liner Counting Quine in Python
+A Python One-liner Counting Quine that prints its own source code